Category: minieasternloop2017

 Bourbon And More Part Two

 Hey Guys!!
 Are you ready for Part Two?
 While we spent a good portion of our time exploring distilleries, that’s not all we did while we were in Kentucky!
+I know that’s what you were thinking! ;-P

+Abraham Lincoln was born in Kentucky.
+The place where he was born is now a National Park.
+About where the cabin he was born in sat, is now a memorial.
 Inside the memorial you can see a cabin that is of the same time period taken from the area, but it’s not the actual cabin Lincoln was born in.
-We learned about Lincoln’s early years before he moved to Illinois.
+We learned about Lincoln’s early years before he moved to Illinois while we were there doing the Junior Rangering.
 It was a nice little park and we went on a beautiful day!

-We also made it to Mammoth Cave National Park where the boys got some Junior Rangering done!
+We also made it to Mammoth Cave National Park where the boys got some more Junior Rangering done!

+Sooo…I don’t know if you know this…but caves are really dark.
+I know, I know…it was a shock to us too.
+Ha!
+Just kidding.
+I took loads of pictures in the hopes that at least a few would come out.
+I tried, Guys!
+I really did.
+We signed up for a cave tour before we went.
+We wanted to do more than one, but apparently, cave tours are super popular and we waited too long.
+Bummer.
 Our tour group was huge…close to 100 people.
 We weren’t really expecting that.
 Somehow we ended up at the back of the group and every time we got to the next Ranger stop, the Ranger had already finished up talking.
 We caught the tail end of her spiel a couple of times, but not enough to really tell you about.
 This was the first time we’ve had that happen…and honestly…we didn’t like it.
-The NPS really needs to have smaller cave tour groups.
+At all.
+We are a family of total nerds…one of the best things about the tours for us is the learning… The NPS really needs to have smaller cave tour groups.

 One of the best parts of the tour was the Fat Man’s Misery!
+Nicholas had no problems with this super narrow section of the cave.
+And Guys, it was really narrow.

+Are you ready for some pretties?!
 I took quite a few pictures of pretties, but I’ll just share a few with you!

-I love the colors of this one!!
+I love the colors of the one in the bottom right picture!!

 That’s it for our Kentucky adventures!!